This Day In Literary History

-As he continued his law studies, he considered a career in painting, having exhibited a picture at Royal Academy summer exhibition in 1849.
+As he continued his law studies, he considered a career in painting, having exhibited his artwork at Royal Academy's summer exhibition in 1849.
 However, the following year, his first published novel Antonina was released, thus beginning his career as a writer.

 Although it was a work of historical fiction, Antonina introduced Wilkie Collins' distinctive style of "sensation novel," which is what suspense novels and crime thrillers were called at the time.

 Antonina is a young woman who finds herself caught up in the struggle between the old pagan and new Christian religions of 5th century Rome, which are seen as equally destructive.

 Antonina's father, Numerian, wants to restore Christianity to its founder's ideals.
 His steward, Ulpius, a pagan, secretly plans to restore Rome's old gods to prominence.

 Meanwhile, Numerian's neighbor, the wealthy Vetranio, has become enamored with Antonina.
 When Numerian catches them in an apparently compromising position, Antonina flees Rome - just before the city is encircled and seized by the Goth army.

 In 1851, through a mutual friend, Collins was introduced to the legendary novelist Charles Dickens - an event that would have a huge effect on Collins' life and writings, as the two men became lifelong friends and collaborated on plays and short stories.

 Most of Collins' novels and novellas would first appear in serialized format in the pages of Dickens' weekly literary magazine, All The Year Round.
 Collins' younger brother, Charles Allston Collins, would marry Dickens' daughter, Kate.